pingcap/docs/tidb-cloud/integrate-tidbcloud-with-netlify.md

 ## Prerequisites

-Before connecting, make sure the following prerequisites are met.
+Before the deployment, make sure the following prerequisites are met.

 ### A Netlify account and CLI